vestrada64/WDI-DT-55/work/w11/d3/01-04-full-stack-react/full-stack-react.md

 	  res.sendFile(path.join(__dirname, 'build', 'index.html'));
 	});
 	```
-	> Note: Since this route is a "catch all" that matches every `get` request, be sure to mount API or other routes before it.
+	> Note: Since this route is a "catch all" that matches every `get` request, be sure to mount API or other routes before it!

 	The "catch all" route is necessary for when:
 	- A user types a path into the address bar and presses enter.
-	- A link is clicked in an external website, email, etc., that has its `href` set to our SPA's URL.
+	- A link is clicked in an external website, email, etc., that has its `href` set to our SPA's hostname.

 	For example, we slack the following link to a friend: `https://myapp.herokuapp.com/sales/dashboard`.
 The friend clicks on it, initiating an HTTP request to our server.

-	Now, the `/sales/dashboard` part of the URL is supposed to be for the client router - not the server!
+	However, the `/sales/dashboard` part of the URL is supposed to be for the client router - not the server!
 But there it is, and the server has to deal with it...

-	The server deals with it by, thanks to the "catch all" route, sending back  **index.html** (after all, it's all we've got).
-When **index.html** loads in the browser, and our SPA's router kicks into action, it will see the `/sales/dashboard` and route to the correct feature, just as if the link was clicked from within the SPA.
+	The server deals with it by, thanks to the "catch all" route, sending back  **index.html** - which is what we want.
+When **index.html** loads in the browser, and our SPA's router kicks into action, it will see the path of `/sales/dashboard` and route to the correct feature, just as if the link was clicked from within the SPA!

 5. Set the port for development to use 3001 so that React's dev server can continue to use 3000.
 Finally tell the Express app to listen for incoming requests: